Freundschaft-ist-Magie/Magical-Imagery/README.md

 To get started with this project, follow these steps:

 1. Clone this repository to your local machine.
-2. Open the MagicalImagery.sln project file
+2. Open the `MagicalImagery.sln` project file
 3. Build the Docker Containers:
-    1. Set "docker-compose" as start project.
+    1. Set `docker-compose` as start project.
-    2. Run "Db only" as "Start without Debugging"
+    2. Run `Db only` as `Start without Debugging`
 4. Set-up Database
     1. Open Paket-Manager-Console
-    2. Apply Server.UI als start project.
+    2. Apply `Server.UI` als start project.
-    3. Apply Infrastructure as standard project in Paket-Manager-Console
+    3. Apply `Infrastructure` as standard project in Paket-Manager-Console
     4. Type `Update-Database` and run it
 5. Run application in Debug (F5) or Normal Mode (Ctrl + F5)
 6. If it's the first time starting the project, you'll be asked to install a HTTPS certificate.
 Accept / Install it.